 In our updated recipe, by starting with melted butter, the topping stays put and crisps on top of the apples.
 We use this same topping to make these cinnamon baked apples as well as our ridiculously easy blueberry crumble!

-- Easy Apple Crisp with Oats Recipe from Chow
+Easy Apple Crisp with Oats

 Serve warm or serve our favorite way, which is cold — sounds a little strange, we know.
 After a night in the fridge, all the flavors meld and mingle, giving it lots of extra flavor the next day.